Worried about getting a job? How about learning how to CREATE jobs?

 You are in the right place at the right time to learn entrepreneurial thinking.
 Oregon is ranked sixth in the nation for Entrepreneurship (Nebraska-Lincoln 2012), three Portland start ups were named on the Forbes 2013 list of the Most Promising Companies.
 Portland was also ranked fifth as a city of women entrepreneurs by NerdWallet, and for young entrepreneurs (under30CEO).

-Start by taking MGMT 481, Entrepreneurship, offered fall and spring terms.
+Start by taking MGMT 481, Entrepreneurship, offered spring term.
 It is one of four courses required for the Entrepreneurship Certificate for business undergrads.
+Or begin with any of the three core courses and the one additional course that best fits your interests, timelines and needs.
 Create, have fun, connect, inspire, and learn the steps to implementing your visions!

 Plus one of the following courses:

 - MGMT 409 - Practicum: Small Business Consulting

 - MKTG 450 - Product Innovation & Management

 - MGMT 410 - Development Creativity and Innovation in Business

 - ISQA 439/539 - Purchasing and Supply Chain Management

 - ISQA 454 - Supply and Logistics Negotiations

 - MGMT 428 - Team Processes

 - MGMT 445 - Organizational Design and Change